Ireland Hiking: Wild Atlantic Way

 We recommend packing lightweight, loose-fitting clothing that can be easily layered to accommodate varying temperatures, as well as a light jacket or rainwear.
 Don’t forget to pack:

-- Comfortable, broken-in hiking boots with good ankle support and water resistance
+- Comfortable, broken-in hiking boots or trail runners with good traction

 - Insect repellent